MicrosoftDocs/dataexplorer-docs/data-explorer/named-expressions.md

 If the same bound name is used multiple times, then the underlying calculation will be repeated multiple times.
 When is this a concern?

-* When the complex calculations consume many resources and is used many times.
+* When the calculations consume many resources and is used many times.
-* When the complex calculation is non-deterministic, but the query assumes all invocations to return the same value.
+* When the calculation is non-deterministic, but the query assumes all invocations to return the same value.

 ## Mitigation